 Screening tests

-Mammograms are given routinely for women who appear to be healthy and are not suspected of having breast cancer.
-Their purpose is to find breast cancer early, before any symptoms can develop and the cancer may be easier to treat.
+Mammograms are given routinely for patients who appear to be healthy and are not suspected of having breast cancer.
+The purpose of a mammogram is to find breast cancer early well before any symptoms begin to develop, and the cancer may be easier to treat.

 Diagnostic tests